-We welcome your feedback.
-Please let us know if you encounter offensive or harmful language—or the absence of underrepresented voices—in our finding aids, catalog records, digital collections, exhibitions, publications, social media, or elsewhere.
-You can email us at email@example.com or call (215) 684-7650.
+We are keeping abreast of ethical cataloging practices within the scholarly community and confronting and rectifying problems in our records when they arise.
+We commit to maintaining transparency regarding our policies and procedures.
+We invite community input and welcome your feedback.
+Please let us know if you encounter offensive or harmful language or if you have concerns about representation in our finding aids, catalog records, digital collections, exhibitions, publications, social media, or elsewhere.
+Email us at firstname.lastname@example.org or call 215-684-7650.

 Statement as of June 11, 2020

 Archives for Black Lives in Philadelphia (A4BLiP)